 - Precognition happens all the time and doesn’t wait for just emergencies or big moments in life.
 The fact that you remember the dreams and recognize them as precognitive is a big step in the right direction.
 You can even take it as a sign you are “tuned in” to the subtle undercurrents of life.
 Eventually, you are likely to dream ahead of time about something important that happens.

 - Perhaps the moment in time previewed by a dream only appears mundane.
 It might show you an important decision point that will establish a pattern in your life or affect a relationship.
 Like the Butterfly Effect, small actions can produce big changes.

 I turned this post into a podcast with a more extensive discussion.
 You can listen and download here:

 Rule out obvious possibilities

 Before concluding that a dream is precognitive, rule out the possibility it’s about something personal to you.
 The majority of dreams for most people are entirely personal.
-Do you see memory residue from the previous day in the dream?
+Do you see memory residue from the previous day in the dream you think could be precognitive?
 Does it express your anxieties or wishes?